ppaanngggg/yolo-doclaynet/README.md

 print(pred)
 ```

-The predict result refer to this [doc](https://docs.ultralytics.com/modes/predict/#working-with-results)
+The definition of predict result please refer to the [doc](https://docs.ultralytics.com/modes/predict/#working-with-results).

 ### Server